 - Understanding of the processes involved in thunderstorm initiated electrical discharges

-- Understanding their impact on atmospheric processes and possible links to climate determining factors
+- Understand their impact on atmospheric processes and possible links to climate determining factors

 - Development of new technologies with spin-off into terrestrial applications for advanced process control and optical instrumentation

-These discharges are linked to violent storms in the tropics and inject water vapour, NOx, and other greenhouse gases into the stratosphere where they become part of the climate moderators.
+These discharges, to be observed by ASIM, are linked to violent storms in the tropics and inject water vapor, NOx, and other greenhouse gases into the stratosphere where they become part of the climate moderators.

-ASIM will study these effects, as well as the electrical influence on the ionosphere and the atmospheric interactions with the particle radiation from the Sun.
+Based on ASIM data, scientists will study these effects, as well as the electrical influence on the ionosphere and the atmospheric interactions with the particle radiation from the Sun.
 Both of which also have a direct bearing on the Earth’s climate.

 Flying the ASIM instrument package on the ISS provides a unique opportunity for systematic monitoring of these phenomena on a global scale.
 Furthermore, the advanced detector technology to be used for ASIM will have spin-off into a range of important terrestrial applications.